 acquisition window The image size specific to a video standard or camera resolution. active line region The region of lines actively being stored.
 Defined by a line start (relative to the vertical synchronization signal) and a line count. active pixel region The region of pixels actively being stored.
 Defined by a pixel start (relative to the horizontal synchronization signal) and a pixel count.
-API Application programming interface. area A rectangular portion of an acquisition window or frame that is controlled and defined by software. В buffer Temporary storage for acquired data. bus A group of conductors that interconnect individual circuitry in a computer, such as the PCI bus; typically the expansion vehicle to which I/O or other devices are connected.
+API Application programming interface. area A rectangular portion of an acquisition window or frame that is controlled and defined by software.
+ASIC Application-Specific Integrated Circuit.
+A proprietary semiconductor component designed and manufactured to perform a set of specific functions for specific customer needs. В buffer Temporary storage for acquired data. bus A group of conductors that interconnect individual circuitry in a computer, such as the PCI bus; typically the expansion vehicle to which I/O or other devices are connected.
 C Camera Link Interface standard for digital video data and camera control based on the Channel Link chipset.
 Channel Link National Semiconductor chipset for high-speed data serialization and deserialization for transmission across cables up to 10 m.

 DAQ Data acquisition.
 (1) Collecting and measuring electrical signals from sensors, transducers, and test probes or fixtures and inputting them to a computer for processing.
 (2) Collecting and measuring the same kinds of electrical signals with A/D or DIO boards plugged into a computer, and possibly generating control signals with D/A and/or DIO boards in the same computer.
 DMA Direct memory access.
 A method by which data can be transferred to and from computer memory from and to a device or memory on the bus while the processor does something else; DMA is the fastest method of transferring data to/from computer memory.
-F frame grabber A device that digitizes an image and stores it in a computer's memory. Н handshaking A type of protocol that makes it possible for two devices to synchronize operations.
-L LVDS Low Voltage Differential Signaling (EIA-644).
-N NI-IMAQ Driver software for National Instruments frame grabbers.
-NI Vision Acquisition Software A collection of driver software and utilities that acquire, display, save, and monitor images from any NI frame grabber or IEEE 1394 (FireWire [®]) camera.
+F FIFO First-in first-out memory buffer.
+The first data stored is the first data sent to the acceptor; FIFOs are used on Vision devices to temporarily store incoming data until that data can be retrieved.
+L LVDS Low Voltage Differential Signaling (EIA-644). Ν NI-IMAQ Driver software for National Instruments Vision hardware. Р PCI Peripheral Component Interconnect.
+A high-performance expansion bus architecture originally developed by Intel to replace ISA and EISA.
+PCI offers a theoretical maximum transfer rate of 133 Mbytes/s. pixel Picture element.
+The smallest division that makes up the video scan line; for display on a computer monitor, a pixel's optimum dimension is square (aspect ratio of 1:1, or the width equal to the height). pixel clock Divides the incoming horizontal video line into pixels.